marcusoftnet/marcusoftnet.github.io/_posts/2007-12-10-weekend-report-part-1.md

 blogger_orig_url: https://www.marcusoft.net/2007/12/weekend-report-part-1.html
 ---

-What a
+What a weekend!
-weekend!

 Phew - a most hectic period is to an end but it all went very well - soon I will stop to worry about this.
 I fall into the same trap each time...

-Well - this Friday we finally did the Vasakårens
-Jul - concert at Nybrokajen 11 in Stockholm.
+Well - this Friday we finally did the Vasakåren's Jul - concert at Nybrokajen 11 in Stockholm.
 What a hit it was - about 260 persons came (which is circa 100 more than last year) and the reception from the audience was great.
-Also the Vasa Gospel, Vasas
-Granather
-and the Vasa Band outperformed themselves.
-With KarlMagnus Fredrikssson
-as a highlight of the evening.
+Also the Vasa Gospel, Vasa's Granater and the Vasa Band outperformed themselves.
+With Karl-Magnus Fredriksson as a highlight of the evening.

 I am so proud of my corps - we really have nice atmosphere in the corps and can still maintain high standards.
-I really like being a part of the ="blsp-spelling-error">Vasa corps.
+I really like being a part of the Vasa corps.